 The AI tool in Photos to remove unwanted distractions from photos is impressive but probably of little interest to many of us.
 The improved search in photos may help those of us who want to show specific photos to friends.
 You'll be able to ask for things like "child wearing a green T shirt on a trampoline" and it can even locate specific scenes in videos.
 If you want detailed descriptions of photos you can also instruct Siri to ask ChatGPT to describe this photo.

-I don't recommend rushing out and replacing your iPhone with an iPhone 16 model just for the current versions of Apple Intelligence but if you find VoiceOver difficult the predicted upgrade to Siri "in the coming year" may make your life a lot easier - but it's too early to say if that's really going to be as useful as I'm hoping for.
-On the other hand, if you need to replace your phone, consider an iPhone 16 unless you are certain you won't benefit from Apple Intelligence when it eventually turns up.
+I don't recommend rushing out and replacing your iPhone with an iPhone 16 or later just for the current versions of Apple Intelligence but if you find VoiceOver difficult the predicted upgrade to Siri in 2026 may make your life a lot easier - but it's too early to say if that's really going to be as useful as I'm hoping for.
+On the other hand, if you need to replace your phone, consider an iPhone 16 or later unless you are certain you won't benefit from the improved version of Siri when it eventually turns up.